-- 8.13.
-Materials Inspection.
-Workers shall thoroughly inspect all construction pipe or similar material with a diameter of one (1) inch or greater that are stored for one or more overnight periods for CTS before the material is subsequently moved, buried, or capped.
-If, during inspection, a CTS is discovered inside a pipe or similar material, workers shall notify the Designated Biologist(s) and allow the animal to safely escape that section of the structure and allow it to move unimpeded out of the Project Area before allowing work to continue.
-Alternatively, if the CTS will not leave the Project Area unimpeded, the Designated Biologist(s) shall capture and relocate the CTS as per the CDFW-approved CTS Mortality Reduction and Relocation Plan described in Condition of Approval 7.6, after receiving approval from the CDFW Regional Representative.
-If, at any time, a CTS is found in the Project Area, the Permittee shall contact CDFW's Regional Representative within one (1) working day of discovery. - 8.14.
+and allow the animal to safely escape that section of the structure and allow it to move unimpeded out of the Project Area before allowing work to continue.
+Alternatively, if the Covered Species will not leave the Project Area unimpeded, the Designated Biologist(s) shall capture and relocate the Covered Species as per the CDFW-approved Covered Species Mortality Reduction and Relocation Plan described in Condition of Approval 6.5, after receiving approval from the CDFW Regional Representative.
+If, at any time, a Covered Species is found in the Project Area, the Permittee shall contact CDFW's Regional Representative within one (1) working day of discovery.

+- 7.12.
 Night Work.
 All Covered Activities shall terminate 30 minutes before sunset and shall not resume until 30 minutes after sunrise except when night work is associated with an emergency response (defined by an imminent threat to life or significant property).
 Permittee shall ensure that all vehicle traffic necessary during nighttime hours associated with an emergency response shall be conducted with extra caution to minimize impacts to the Covered Species.
-Permittee shall use sunrise and sunset times established by the United States Naval Observatory Astronomical Applications Department for the geographic area where the Project is located. - 8.15.
+Permittee shall use sunrise and sunset times established by the United States Naval Observatory Astronomical Applications Department for the geographic area where the Project is located. - 7.13.
 Stockpiles.
-Permittee shall ensure that soil stockpiles are placed where soil shall not pass into potential CTS breeding pools; nor shall it pass into any "Waters of the State," in accordance with Fish and Game Code section 5650.
-Permittee shall appropriately protect/cover stockpiles to prevent soil erosion. - 8.16.
+Permittee shall ensure that soil stockpiles are placed where soil shall not pass into potential Covered Species breeding pools; nor shall it pass into any "Waters of the State," in accordance with Fish and Game Code section 5650.
+Permittee shall appropriately protect/cover stockpiles to prevent soil erosion. - 7.14.
 Record of Handling and Covered Species Reporting.
 All Covered Species captures, relocations, and observations by the Designated Biologist(s) shall include the following documented information: the date, time, and location of each occurrence using Global Positioning System technology; the name of the party that actually identified the animal; circumstances of the incident; the general condition and health of each individual; any diagnostic markings, sex, and age (juvenile or adult); actions undertaken; and habitat description.
-Permittee shall also submit this information to the CNDDB as per Condition of Approval 7.8.
-This information should also be included in the Quarterly Compliance Reports.
+Permittee shall also submit this information to the CNDDB as per Condition of Approval 6.6.
+This information shall also be included in the Monthly Compliance Reports. - 7.15.
+Covered Species Injury.
+If a Covered Species is injured as a result of Covered Activities, the Designated Biologist(s) shall immediately take it to a CDFW-approved wildlife rehabilitation or veterinary facility that routinely evaluates and treats amphibians.
+Permittee shall identify the facility in the Covered Species Mortality Reduction and Relocation Plan, prior to the start of Covered Activities.
+Permittee shall bear all costs associated with the care or treatment of such injured Covered Species.
+Permittee shall notify CDFW of the injury to the Covered Species immediately unless the incident occurs outside of normal business hours.
+In that event, CDFW shall be notified no later than the next business day.
+Notification to CDFW shall be via telephone or e-mail, followed by a written incident report as described in Condition of Approval 6.8.
+Notification shall include the date, time, location, and circumstances of the incident and the name of the facility where the animal was taken.